raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 description: How to enable and disable std and alloc features of Stak Scheme for specific environments in Rust
 ---

-This page explains how to enable or disable `std` and `alloc` features for specific environments in Rust.
+This page explains how to enable or disable `std` and `alloc` features of Stak Scheme for specific environments in Rust.
 By reading this page, you will learn:

 - > WIP